bamlab/flashlight/README.md

 1. Install the profiler `yarn add --dev @perf-profiler/e2e`

+2. Branch your android phone, and launch your production app

-2. Create a TS script including an e2e performance test,
+3. Create a TS script including an e2e performance test,

 You can use any TS/JS based e2e framework (or just simple `adb shell` commands).